Vacation rentals in Kuantan

 As Kuantan is on the east coast of Peninsular Malaysia, it is affected by the northeast monsoon season, which blows in from the South China Sea at the end of October or the beginning of November and lasts until March, when the region sees higher levels of rainfall.
 The weather remains hot and very humid throughout the year with little variation in temperatures, although it tends to be slightly cooler in January and February.
 Many visitors come to Kuantan to seek out Teluk Cempedak beach during the summer months, when the beach is at its most crowded on weekends.
 In April, there is a water festival that features an international fishing tournament, kayaking challenges, and sandcastle building competitions.

-What are the top things to do in Kuantan?
+Top things to do in Kuantan

 Sungai Pandan Waterfall